metamath/lamp-guide/docs/index.md

 We again have a work variable, and we already know what its value should be, so let's deal with that now.

-> Select the icon "A with arrow" (apply a replacement).
+> Select the icon "A with arrow" (apply a substitution‡).
 > In "Replace what" enter <tt>&amp;C1</tt> and in "Replace with"
-> enter `A` - once that's done, press "Find Substitution".
+> enter `A` - once that's done, press "Find Substitution‡".
 > It will show you that you can change <tt>&amp;C1</tt> to `A` - press
 > `Apply` to apply the change.